HenriO354/ansible2/hill/kubernetes/README.md

 external traffic exposure, load balancing and service discovery for those Pods.
 It enables communication between various applications within and outside k8s cluster.
-There different type of service such as:
+There are different type of service such as:
 - ClusterIP (default)
 - NodePort
 - Loadbalancer